Interactive Design: Project 2

 After feedback from week 9, I realized that the website I made is too "fun".
 There are too many rounded edges used, and the color of it doesn't suit well.
 So I tried to use black.

 However, I wanted the website to achieve a more cleaner look, and a more professional look, so I ended up changing the entire color scheme of the website to white (which is different from the proposal on the task before).
-I also changed the layout of it and added more layouts in order to add more improvement to the existing design.
+I also changed the layout of it and added more content in order to add more improvement to the existing design.

 Final prototype: